 If you are one of the millions of American adults struggling with refractive errors — nearsightedness, farsightedness, or astigmatism — you may wonder what options you have besides glasses and contact lenses to improve your vision.(Learn more) Maybe you don’t want to mess with glasses or contact lenses anymore, and you need a more convenient option.

-LASIK is a household name, famous for its fast recovery time and wide success improving vision for millions; however, a less recognized but equally beneficial option is photorefractive keratectomy (PRK), an older operation that is very similar to LASIK.
-(Learn more) While PRK requires a longer healing time, it is a better operation for some people who may not qualify for LASIK.
+LASIK is a household name, famous for its fast recovery time and wide success improving vision for millions; however, a less recognized but still effective option is photorefractive keratectomy (PRK), an older operation that is very similar to LASIK.
+(Learn more) While PRK requires a longer healing time, it can sometimes be a better operation for some people who may not qualify for LASIK.
 (Learn more)

 If you want to learn more about both LASIK and PRK, what makes them different, what makes one better than the other in some situations, the costs of both, and which one more doctors recommend, this article can help you make a decision for your long-term visual acuity.
 Learn more here so you can ask informed questions of your optometrist or ophthalmologist.
 (Learn more)